 - Your customer purchase decisions.
 The price is the number one factor when it comes to deciding whether a particular item is worth buying or not.

 - The amount of money your company will make.
-With a wrong pricing strategy, you risk getting much less money than you could have got having chosen a better policy.
+With a wrong pricing strategy, you risk getting much less money than you could have chosen a better policy.

-You need to grasp the idea that the goal of setting a pricing strategy is not to squeeze every last penny out of the people who buy from you.
-Instead, you should aim to find that ‘space’ where the prices meet customer expectations and make them feel they paid a fair price for the emotions and experience they had while using your products.
+It would be best if you grasped the idea that the goal of setting a pricing strategy is not to squeeze every last penny out of the people who buy from you.
+Instead, it would be best if you aimed to find that ‘space’ where the prices meet customer expectations and make them feel they paid a fair price for the emotions and experience they had while using your products.

 Let’s talk about dynamic pricing and how it benefits companies, especially in the eCommerce industry today.